Andy-Pham-72/SQL-Challenge-Questions/README.md

-This repository consists of all the SQL solutions that I have done from multiple resourses.
+This repository consists of all the SQL solutions that I have done from multiple resources.
 The solutions are either for MySQL or PostgreSQL which I will make a note before the solution.